-- The hours incurred on the audit; - Whether key engagement team members are in the same time zone or geography as the client; - The number of years that key engagement team members have been on the engagement; - The number of other audits that engagement partners are involved in; and - The timing of when the audit work was performed.
+- The hours incurred on the audit; - Whether key engagement team members are in the same time zone or geography as the client; - The number of years that key engagement team members have been on the engagement; - The number of other audits that engagement partners are involved in; - Any changes in scope compared with previous engagements; - The composition of the engagement team and their experience; and - The timing of when the audit work was performed.

-Our goal is to understand how quality audits may differ from those with deficiencies, and to use these learnings to continuously improve all of our audits.
+Our goal is to understand how quality audits may differ from those with deficiencies, and to evaluate how learnings may be used to continuously improve all of our audits.
 We evaluate the results of these analyses to identify enhancements that may be useful to implement across the practice.
 We believe these analyses contribute significantly to the continuing effectiveness of our quality management.